Goya Toledo

-Gregoria Micaela Toledo Machín (born 24 September 1969 in Arrecife, Lanzarote), professionally known as Goya Toledo, is a Spanish actress and model.
-She has appeared in Amores Perros, Killing Words and 13 Roses.
+Gregoria Micaela Toledo Machín (born 24 September 1969) professionally known as Goya Toledo, is a Spanish actress and model.
+She has appeared in Amores perros, Killing Words, and 13 Roses.

+Early life and career

+Gregoria Micaela Toledo Machín was born in Arrecife, Lanzarote, on 24 September 1969 but was raised in Las Palmas.
 Before venturing into acting, Toledo had worked as a model.
 She made her debut in 1993, and has since performed in Spanish, Italian and German productions.
 At the 13th Goya Awards, Toledo was nominated for Best New Actress for her performance in Mararía.
-In 2003, at the 53rd Berlin International Film Festival, she was one of several young European actors that were presented Shooting Stars Award by the European Film Promotion.
+In 2003, at the 53rd Berlin International Film Festival, she was one of several young European actors that were presented the Shooting Stars Award by the European Film Promotion.

 Personal life

-Toledo is a close friend of fellow Spanish actress Penélope Cruz, whom she met while studying acting in the school of Cristina Rota.
-In 2015, she confirmed her marriage to guitarist Craig Ross.
+Toledo is a close friend of fellow actress Penélope Cruz, whom she met while studying acting in the school of Cristina Rota.
+In 2015, she confirmed her marriage to guitarist Craig Ross, with whom she had been engaged since the prior year.